raspberrypilearning/editor-pixel-art/en/step_3.md

 ➡️ Create a 3×3 pixel grid.
 --- /task ---

-In your index.html file, add another two sections of pixels to create a 3×3 pixel grid.
+In your index.html file, add another two rows of pixels to create a 3×3 pixel grid.

 You can use copy and paste to save time.

 <div class="c-project-code">
 --- code ---
 ---
+filename: index.html
 language: html
 line_numbers: true
 line_number_start: 7